maxo/zHash/README.md

 How to use
 ==========

--include the zHash.js file in your HTML head.
+-include the zHash.js file in your HTML head. (or add it to your existing JS file)

 -use the listen function to assign a JS function when the desired hash is selected: __zHash.listen('myhash', someFunction(){ });__